CSCfi/csc-user-guide/docs/computing/nsys.md

 `nsys` supports many useful running options.
 For more details please check the [nvidia documentation](https://docs.nvidia.com/nsight-systems/).

 The report above can also be viewed using the graphical interface.
-The results of the analysis are saved in the the specified file, `results_file.qdrep`.
+The results of the analysis are saved in the the specified file, `<results_file>.qdrep`.
 The file can be viewed directly on the CSC servers running `nsys-ui` or copied on local computers and viewed using a local installation of the `nsight-systems`.